 This week, lines of eager patrons clutter the fireworks stands.
 On July 4, the smell of hot dogs on the grill will waft through the air, and swarms of families and friends will occupy every picnic table, park and backyard across the nation as we commemorate the adoption of the Declaration of Independence on July 4, 1776 - the document responsible for our nation’s freedom.

 Have you ever wondered who, exactly, was behind our freedom?
 The phrase “Founding Fathers,” and the names “John Adams” and “Thomas Jefferson” certainly ring a bell, but did you know, including Adams and Jefferson, that 24 of the Declaration signers were lawyers?

-This goes to show, that from the very beginning, lawyers have played a crucial role in establishing and upholding our freedom.
-In the words of Oklahoma Supreme Court Justice Stephen Taylor, ‘Whenever the interests of justice or any important matter in the history of our nation have taken place, a lawyer was involved in a significant way.’”
+From the very beginning, lawyers have played a crucial role in establishing and upholding our freedom.
+In the words of Oklahoma Supreme Court Justice Steven Taylor, "Whenever the interests of justice or any important matter in the history of our nation have taken place, a lawyer was involved in a significant way."

 From the signing of the Declaration to the landmark cases that have molded our society, when it comes to America’s independence and the rights of our citizens, attorneys are the backbone of our justice system.